-The Most Overlooked Photo appendix?
+The Most Overlooked Photo Appendix?

 In this line of work, accessories are abundant.
 And expensive.
-But often times, one cheap addition to your gear list gets overlooked – notebook!
+But oftentimes, one cheap addition to your gear list gets overlooked – a notebook!
 This great video talks about the many benefits of keeping something as simple as a notebook on you.
-Use it for writing ideas, notes about your shots or locations, production bullets… Sure, you can use your smartphone, and often it will be a good choice (syncing, sharing…) but the physical aspect of a notebook and the fact it doesn’t need recharging makes it a very valuable photo/video accessory.
+Use it for writing ideas, notes about your shots or locations, and production bullets… Sure, you can use your smartphone, and often it will be a good choice (syncing, sharing…) but the physical aspect of a notebook and the fact it doesn’t need recharging makes it a very valuable photo/video accessory.

 No need to freeze your ass off just for that perfect shot